ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/prerequisites/cli/command-line-intro.md

 Absolute path: always starts with ”/”

-/share/workshop/mrnaseq_workshop//msettles/cli
+/share/workshop/mrnaseq_workshop/msettles/cli

-the folder (or file) cli in the folder msettles in the folder workship in the folder share from root.
+the folder (or file) cli in the folder msettles in the folder workshop in the folder share from root.

 Relative path: always relative to our current location.